ludlows/PESQ/README.md

 The correctness is verified by running samples in audio folder.

-PESQ computed by this code in wide band mode is    1.0832337141036987
+PESQ computed by this code in wideband mode is    1.0832337141036987

-PESQ computed by this code in narrow band mode is  1.6072081327438354
+PESQ computed by this code in narrowband mode is  1.6072081327438354

 # Note

 Sampling rate (fs|rate) - No default.
 Must select either 8000Hz or 16000Hz.

-Note there is narrow band (nb) mode only when sampling rate is 8000Hz.
+Note there is narrowband (nb) mode only when sampling rate is 8000Hz.

-The original C soure code is modified.
+The original C source code is modified.

 # Who is using `python-pesq`
 Please click [here](https://github.com/ludlows/python-pesq/network/dependents) to see these repositories, whose owners include `Facebook Research`, `SpeechBrain`, `NVIDIA` .etc.

 # Acknowledgement
 This work was funded by the Natural Sciences and Engineering Research Council of Canada.

-# Buy me a Coffee
-[Buy](https://www.paypal.me/wangmiao521) me a Coffee if my work helps you in some ways.